Frank: Almost like holding a gun... only much more powerful.

 - Augustus Melmotte, the villain of Anthony Trollope's novel The Way We Live Now.
 Appears to have been based in part on real life railway promoter George Hudson (see below).

 - The second series of Bleak Expectations features Emmett Sternbeater, who dupes Pip into building an entire railway network to pursue Gently Benevolent.
+Along the way, numerous idyllic English villages, orphanages and butterfly sanctuaries are levelled, and dozens of workers killed, all in the name of "progress".

 - Most of the railway owners in the Deadlands roleplaying setting are pure evil (one of them uses a zombie workforce, the other one uses evil witches as enforcers, the third one is a Mad Scientist, the fourth one is basically a Fu Manchu ripoff).